Kiki (1926 film): Plot

 Renal decides to take Kiki to dinner.
-Paulette goes out with Renal's financial backer, Baron Rapp (Marc McDermott), and ends up at the same restaurant.
+Paulette goes out with Renal's financial backer, Baron Rapp, and ends up at the same restaurant.
 Determined to humiliate her rival, Paulette invites herself to Renal's table and taunts Kiki into drinking several glasses of champagne.
 Kiki becomes drunk, embarrassing Renal.
 He deposits her in his limousine and asks where she lives.
 As she has been evicted for not paying the rent, she confesses she has no place to go, so he takes her home.

 He kisses her, but when he tries for more, she locks herself in his bedroom.
 He is forced to sleep (uncomfortably) in another room.
 Each day, Renal decides to get rid of her, but each night he relents.
 Meanwhile, Kiki intercepts Paulette's daily letters to him to prevent a reconciliation.

 Renal finally learns about the letters from Rapp.
 Rapp recommends he get back together with Paulette and offers to take Kiki off his hands.
 Kiki mistakenly believes that Renal wants Paulette back, while Renal thinks in error that Kiki welcomes Rapp's attentions and greater wealth.
 Kiki decides to go, taking only what she came with, but then changes her mind and decides to fight for her love.
 After she threatens Paulette with a knife, Renal orders her to leave.
 Thinking quickly, Kiki pretends to fall into a coma, convincing a doctor that she is a victim of catalepsy, which the doctor states might last up to two years.
 Upon hearing this, Rapp makes a hasty departure.
 Despite Paulette's urging to leave for a performance, Renal decides he cannot leave Kiki alone.
 Once Paulette is gone, Kiki kisses Renal and confesses she loves him.
 He embraces her.